electricimp/imp-central-impt/README.md

 ## Help ##

 Every command has a `--help` option (alias: `-h`).
 If it is specified, any other specified options are ignored.
-The command is not executed but the tool displays full description of the command &mdash; the format, explanation, options.
+The command is not executed but the tool displays full description of the command &mdash; the format, explanation and options.

-[The help option](./CommandsManual.md#help-option) is also applicable to a not fully specified command.
-It may be used to list all available command groups or to list all commands available in one group.
+The [help option](./CommandsManual.md#help-option) is also applicable to a partially specified command, and may be used to list all available command groups or to list all commands available in one group.

-#### Examples ####
+**Examples**

 **List all command groups**